Photo-assisted spin transport in double quantum dots with spin-orbit interaction: Flopping mode qubit operation

 Otherwise, the frequency of the ac gate can be matched with the renormalized splitting of the two levels of the qubit $E_z + b_z^{(2)}$.
 The correction to $\tilde{b}_{1,\perp}$ in this case can be given as

 which is small in the context of the previous approximations.
-In \cref{fig:flopping_mode_energies}(a), we show the dynamics of the flopping-mode qubit using the effective Hamiltonian described above.
-For comparison, we also show the result obtained by integrating the equation of motion of a closed system under the original Hamiltonian given by \cref{eq:total_hamiltonian}.
-Since both dot energy levels are out of resonance, with $ \delta=\omega / 2$, the population of the right dot is small and the particle remains in the left dot.
-The results obtained show how the effective model correctly reproduces the dynamics of the system.
+In \cref{fig:flopping_mode_energies}(a), we can see the dynamics of the flopping-mode qubit using the effective Hamiltonian described above.
+For comparison, we also show the results obtained by numerically integrating the equation of motion of a closed system under the original Hamiltonian given by \cref{eq:total_hamiltonian}.
+Since both dot energy levels are out of resonance, with $\delta=\omega / 2$, the population of the right dot is small and the particle remains in the left dot.
+The results obtained demonstrate that the effective model accurately reproduces the dynamics of the system.

 The Rabi oscillation frequency of the effective model is given by